The Western Australian (WA) Cultural Infrastructure Framework 2030+

 Western Australia is home to exceptionally rich and diverse Aboriginal cultures and identities.
 The State represents the third highest in diversity of Aboriginal and Torres Strait Islander groups across Australia.
 WA’s Aboriginal creatives work

 in all fields of the creative industries, producing contemporary and traditional art and culture experienced by local to international audiences.
 The Infrastructure Australia 2020 Infrastructure Priority List includes the priority initiative for a national program of Aboriginal and Torres Strait Islander art and cultural centres and galleries.

 Opportunities to maintain and celebrate WA’s Aboriginal art, culture and heritage include:

 Benefits to the effective maintenance and celebration of Aboriginal art, culture and heritage include:

-There is the opportunity to optimise WA’s existing cultural buildings and spaces so they are fit-for-purpose for the sector and community by undertaking maintenance, structural and compliance requirements, replacing out-dated
+the opportunity to optimise WA’s existing cultural buildings and spaces so they are fit-for-purpose for the sector and community by undertaking maintenance, structural and compliance requirements, replacing out-dated equipment, and sustainability

 Opportunities to optimise WA’s existing cultural assets include:

 The Framework presents an opportunity to be more effective and efficient with cultural investment by directing resources to growing, supporting and sustaining our creative and cultural ecosystem through contemporary, fit-for-purpose facilities.

 Benefits of optimising WA’s existing cultural assets include: